-- (1) 1A record of credit points for completed modules is to be kept by the University of Bayreuth's Examinations Office for each student who is enrolled in the programme of study.
-2The credit points that appear on the transcript are identical with credit points as stipulated in the European Credit Transfer System (see annex).
-3One credit point corresponds to a workload of 30 hours. - (2) The credit points for the modules are given in the annex.
+- (1) A record of credit points for completed modules is to be kept by the University of Bayreuth's Examinations Office for each student who is enrolled in the programme of study.
+2The credit points that appear on the transcript are identical with credit points as stipulated in the European Credit Transfer System (see Annex 1).
+3One credit point corresponds to a workload of 30 hours. - (2 The credit points for the modules are given in Annex 1.